-Eli Brooks offered by Villanova, Ohio State
+Eli Brooks receives offers from Villanova, Ohio State

 Two more days, two more scholarship offers for Eli Brooks.
 And these are both from two of college basketball's powerhouses.

 The soon-to-be senior point guard out of Spring Grove High School said Monday he received a full scholarship offer from defending national champion Villanova University on Sunday night, followed by a full scholarship offer from Ohio State University on Monday afternoon.
 Text messages and phone calls have been pouring in ever since, he said.

 Brooks, a 6-foot-1, 170 pound guard, averaged 25 points per game last season, registered 67 assists on the year and led the YAIAA with 79 3-pointers.
 He led the Rockets to their first league championship since 1971.